We do a lot of email marketing here at Campaign Monitor.

-You can literally show an entire section of content, including text, images and buttons, to some subscribers (I.e. males or top spending customers) while showing a different section of content to other subscribers (I.e. females or lower spending customers).
+You can show an entire section of content, including text, images, and buttons, to some subscribers (e.g. males or top spending customers) while showing a different section of content to other subscribers (e.g. females or lower spending customers).

-It’s a great way to make sure the campaigns you are sending to your list are super relevant to every recipient and helps you get higher click-throughs and sales from your email campaigns.
+It’s a great way to make sure the campaigns you’re sending are super relevant to every recipient.
+This tool also helps you get higher click-throughs and sales from your email campaigns.

-Around the same time, we’d been thinking about running some tests on our monthly newsletter to improve its performance and one of our designers came up with the idea of using Dynamic Content to change the image we use in the newsletter to promote the guide.
+We launched a guide on Internationalizing Your Email Campaigns, covering everything from translating your copy to using culturally-sensitive images.
+Shortly after, we’d been thinking about running some tests on our monthly newsletter to improve its performance.
+One of our designers came up with the idea of using dynamic content to change the image we use in the newsletter to promote the guide.